GemeenteNijmegen/os-remote-sensing/README.md

 NDVI is chlorophyll sensitive, emphasizing the green color of a healthy plant.

 NDVI-ranges vegetation in this research
-       -Inf to 0.2: non-vegetation;
+       -1 to 0.2: non-vegetation;
         0.2 to 0.3: grasses, weed;
-        0.3 to 0.5: low vegetation (substantial vegetation); 0.5 to 1: #intensive vegetation, high vegetation, trees.
+        0.3 to 0.5: low to medium vegetation (substantial vegetation); 0.5 to 1: #intensive vegetation, high vegetation, trees.

 NDVI-range 'verstening'